Orders, decorations, and medals of Hong Kong

-The existing Hong Kong honours system was created after transfer of government of Hong Kong to the People's Republic of China as a special administrative region in 1997.
+The existing Hong Kong honours system was created after the transfer of government of Hong Kong to the People's Republic of China as a special administrative region in 1997.
 Before that, Hong Kong was a British dependent territory and followed the British honours system.

 The Hong Kong SAR government releases an annual Honours List, which is published in the Government Gazette on Establishment Day (1 July).